michaeltoth/projects/LendingClub.md

 ## Background and Gathering Data

-All types of borrowers are using peer-to-peer lending for a variety of purposes.
-Lending Club has an algorithm to determine the risk for any given borrower, and they set the interest rates according to the supposed risk.
-Some percentage of borrowers will default on their loans, so it's important to understand whether the rate

-Lending club makes all past borrower data freely available [on their website](https://www.lendingclub.com/info/download-data.action) for review, and this is the data that I will be referencing throughout this post.
+Lending Club makes all past borrower data freely available [on their website](https://www.lendingclub.com/info/download-data.action) for review, and this is the data that I will be referencing throughout this post.

 To download the 2012-2013 data from Lending Club: